techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README.md

      * You can also specify `full_update_hour` and `full_update_minute` if you want; the defaults correspond to 08:17 UTC.

-     * Using a public-facing subnet is simplest, but a campus-facing or private-facing subnet will also work if it has outbound Internet connectivity (via a NAT Gateway).
+     * Using a public-facing subnet is simplest, but a campus-facing or private-facing subnet will also work if it has outbound Internet connectivity.
 If you do use a campus-facing or private-facing subnet, you must also specify `associate_public_ip_address = false` in the module parameters.

-2. Deploy a custom [VPC DHCP Options Set](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html) which instructs other instances in your VPC to send their DNS queries to the private IP addresses of your RDNS Forwarders, and associate that DHCP Options Set with the VPC.
+2. Deploy a custom [VPC DHCP Options Set](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html) which instructs other instances in your VPC to send their DNS queries to the private IP addresses of your RDNS Forwarders, and associate that DHCP Options Set with the VPC.

      ```hcl
      resource "aws_vpc_dhcp_options" "dhcp_options" {